nairihar/worker_map/README.md

 # threadshare

-ThreadShare is a JavaScript library that provides an abstraction for Node.js worker threads, allowing you to create and share objects between worker threads and the main process.
+ThreadShare is a JavaScript library that provides an abstraction for Node.js `worker_threads`, allowing you to create and share objects between worker threads and the main process.
 This simplifies the process of managing shared data and communication between threads.

 ![](https://topentol.sirv.com/github/_sharethread.png)